To All Full-Time Students in the Schools of Arts and Sciences and Engineering:

 Note: If the waiver request form meets all waiver criteria and is accepted then you will be waived for the entire academic year.
 Contact the Office of the Registrar if your insurance coverage changes during the academic year.
 Please be aware that a waiver request form must be submitted each academic year regardless if your insurance information has changed or not.

 If you do not complete a waiver or the waiver submitted has been denied, you will remain enrolled in the student health benefits plan and your student account will be charged for individual coverage.
+No exceptions to the waiver criteria will be made.

 If you have any questions in reference to the health insurance requirement, contact the Office of the Registrar at: